marcocostanzontt/react-sky/README.md

 - Organisms: it contains the Header component which is made up of a "Title" and "Searchbar"
 - Pages: it contains the pages.
 We have only one component "Page" where every logic is managed

-In addition I created the "services" folder to define the API to call

 # Style

 I created stylized components, based on native HTML components, through the "styled-components" library